Which homotopy algebras come from transfer?: Abstract

 \section{Abstract}

-We characterize $A_\infty$-structures that are transfers over a chain homotopy equivalence or a \qi, answering a question posed by D.\ Sullivan.
+We characterize $A_\infty$-structures that are equivalent to a given transferred structure over a chain homotopy equivalence or a quasi-isomor\-phism, answering a question posed by D.\ Sullivan.
 Along the way, we present an obstruction theory for weak \hbox{$A_\infty$-morphisms} over an arbitrary commutative ring.
 We then generalize our results to $\cP_\infty$-structures over a field of characteristic zero, for any quadratic Koszul operad $\cP$.